calcmogul/controls-engineering-in-frc/README.md

 better would probably fix that, as it then can also be used as a quick reference.

-I should include my pedagogy from https://csweb.frc3512.com/ci/ in book because a description of how this book fits into the mentorship framework of FRC would be helpful.

 I'd also like to expand the introductions for each section and provide more examples like I did for the Kalman filter design to give the reader practice applying the skills discussed.